mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/EXTI/EXTI_ToggleLedOnIT_Init/readme.txt

 @par Example Description

-This example describes how to configure the EXTI and use GPIOs using the STM32F0xx LL API to toggles the available users LEDs on the board when User button is pressed.
-Peripheral initialization done using LL initialization function to demonstrate LL init usage.
+How to configure the EXTI and use GPIOs to toggle the user LEDs available on the board when a user button is pressed.
+This example is based on the STM32F0xx LL API.
+The peripheral initialization uses LL initialization functions to demonstrate LL init usage.

 In this example, one EXTI line (EXTI_Line4_15) is configured to generate an interrupt on each falling edge.